exesanchz/pokemon-memory-game/README.md

 ## Description

-The Pokémon Memory Card Game is a memory-based game where players can enjoy uncovering and matching Pokémon cards from the Kanto-Region (classics 151 pokemons).
-The game fetches data from the Poke API to randomly select at least 4 Pokémon, presenting their names, types and images for players to memorize and match.
+The Pokémon Memory Card Game is a memory-based game where players can enjoy uncovering and matching Pokémon cards from the Kanto-Region (classics 151 Pokemons).
+The game fetches data from the Poke API to randomly select at least 4 Pokémon, presenting their names, types, and images for players to memorize and match.

 ## Features

 - Randomly selects at least 4 Pokémon from the Poke API.
-- Presents Pokémon Info in Cards.
+- Presents Pokémon basic info in Cards.
 - Set a Design based on Pokemon Types.
 - Dark mode toggle.
 - Action sound effects.
-- View basic details of each Pokémon.
 - Responsive design.

 ## Installation